Granby (CDP), Massachusetts: Geography

 The Granby CDP is located in the west-central part of the town of Granby at 42°15′29″N 72°31′18″W (42.258128, -72.52186).
 It includes the village of Granby plus rural land to the west, north and east.
 U.S. Route 202 (State Street) forms much of the southern edge of the CDP, except around the village center, where the border extends to the south along Center Street and Taylor Street.
 Elsewhere, the CDP extends east to Greenmeadow Lane and Ingraham Brook; north to Batchelor Brook, Batchelor Street, and Easton Street; and west to Amherst Street and Cold Hill Road.

 US 202 leads east 6 mi to Belchertown and southwest 7 mi to Holyoke.
 South Hadley is 3 mi to the west, via West Street, and downtown Springfield is 13 mi to the south.

 According to the United States Census Bureau, the Granby CDP has a total area of 9.0 sqmi, of which 0.01 sqkm, or 0.11%, are water.
-The village is drained to the north by Batchelor Brook, a west-flowing tributary of the Connecticut River, and to the south by tributaries of Stony Brook, which also flows west to the Connecticut.
+The village is drained to the north by Batchelor Brook, a westward-flowing tributary of the Connecticut River, and to the south by tributaries of Stony Brook, which also flows west to the Connecticut.